m-bock/purescript-transit/README.md

 > Full source code: _[test/Examples/Monadic.purs](test/Examples/Monadic.purs)_

 So far, all our examples have used pure update functions with the type signature `State -> Msg -> State`.
-However, sometimes you need to perform side effects during state transitions—such as logging, making HTTP requests, or interacting with external systems.
+However, sometimes you need to perform side effects during state transitions — such as logging, making HTTP requests, or interacting with external systems.

 For these cases, **Transit** provides `mkUpdateGenericM`, which creates update functions that operate in a monadic context.
 The type signature becomes `State -> Msg -> m State`, where `m` is any `Monad`[^monads] (commonly `Effect`, `Aff`, or `ReaderT`).